-These bucket style trick or treat bags are big enough to hold plenty of sweets, and sturdy enough to keep their shape when empty.
+This bucket style trick or treat bag project gives you bags big enough to hold plenty of sweets, and sturdy enough to keep their shape when empty.
 Their shape means the top stays open ready for sweets to be dropped in.
 The fabrics we used, Riley Blake’s Fab-boo-lous collection by Dani Mogstad, and has 3 great tiled designs which give a faux patchwork look when quilted.

 1/2m of exterior fabric